- How is the EMBA program different from McDonough’s Full-time or Evening MBA programs?

 Financial aid is available from several federal student loan and employment programs, often referred to as "Title IV" assistance.
 These programs include the Federal Direct Subsidized/Unsubsidized Loan and Perkins Loan programs, and the Federal Work-Study program.
 Eligibility for these programs is dependent on demonstrated financial need.
 The financial aid process begins after an applicant has been accepted to the program.
 Once accepted, each applicant will be referred to a financial aid representative.
 For more information, please contact the Office of Student Financial Services.

-A range of educational benefits is available to veterans.
+A range of educational benefits are available to service members, veterans, and their families.
 Georgetown’s McDonough School of Business is a proud member of the Yellow Ribbon Program.
-The Yellow Ribbon Program allows Georgetown to expand its financial commitment to veterans by extending education benefits above and beyond those provided by the Montgomery GI Bill.
-Eligibility for the benefit is determined by Veterans Affairs and is limited to veterans who served in the armed forces after September 10, 2001.
-Veteran Affairs Education Programs also provide a number of benefits.
-For more information or to learn about your eligibility, please contact firstname.lastname@example.org.
-If you have more questions about the EMBA program, please contact email@example.com.
+The Yellow Ribbon Program allows Georgetown to expand its financial commitment to veterans by extending education benefits above and beyond those provided by the Post-9/11 GI Bill®.
+Eligibility for the benefit is determined by the Department of Veterans Affairs.
+For more information or to learn about your eligibility and the structure of the benefits at Georgetown, please contact email@example.com.
+If you have more questions about the EMBA program, please contact firstname.lastname@example.org.